 Non-Escalated Enforcement Actions.
 Most violations of low significance (i.e., more than minor concerns) fall into the SL-IV category.
 If at the time of issuing the inspection report a violation has been categorized at SL-IV, then an NOV is generally sent out with the inspection report, as a “non-escalated” EA.
 The cover letter for reports that include non-escalated EAs should follow the appropriate “NRC Enforcement Manual” guidance.

 Whether an NOV accompanies the report or is issued later, the designation of SL is made in the NOV itself.
-However, to substantiate the significance of the violation, the four-part format (Section 0616-07) should contain the logic for determining the significance with possible reference to a specific “NRC Enforcement Policy” violation example, if applicable.
+However, to substantiate the significance of the violation, the four-part format (Section 0616-07) should contain the logic for determining the significance with possible reference to a specific “NRC Enforcement Policy” violation example, and documentation of any risk assessment performing using IMC 2606, if applicable.

 Deviations and nonconformances are also considered non-escalated enforcement actions.
 When a licensee fails to meet a regulatory commitment or to conform to the provisions of an applicable code or industry standard, the failure may result in a Notice of Deviation.
 When a vendor or certificate holder fails to meet a contract requirement related to NRC activities, the failure may result in a Notice of Nonconformance.
 For specific guidance on documenting deviations and nonconformances, see “NRC Enforcement Manual” sections 4.4 and 4.5, respectively.